alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 Run     : IO<T> -> T
 ```

-`Pure` wraps an already available value; `Delay` suspends a computation; `Map` transforms an eventual result; `FlatMap` composes a dependent `IO`; and `Run` performs the computation.
-Together they give a small vocabulary for building effectful programs while the work is still suspended.
+`Pure` wraps an already available value; `Delay` suspends a computation; `Map` transforms an eventual result; `FlatMap` sequences the next effectful step based on the previous result; and `Run` performs the computation.
+Together they give a small vocabulary for describing how a larger effectful computation proceeds while the work is still suspended.

 Passing an effectful call to `Pure` would be too late: